2 Samuel 16

 Notes

-Shimei son of Gera is a Benjamite — from Saul's own tribe and "from the family of the house of Saul" (v.
+Shimei son of Gera is a Benjamite, from Saul's own tribe and "from the family of the house of Saul" (v.
 5).
-His accusations are not random abuse; they represent the Saulide political grievance against David.
-From Shimei's perspective, David rose to power as Saul's house fell, and the suspicion that David engineered or benefited from the elimination of Saul's line is not unreasonable given what Shimei knows.
-The deaths of Saul's seven grandsons in 2 Samuel 21:1-9 had not yet occurred, but Abner and Ish-bosheth were dead, and the Saulide line had been systematically reduced.
-Shimei vents what many in Benjamin probably felt.
+His accusations are not random abuse; they express the Saulide grievance against David.
+From Shimei's perspective, David rose as Saul's house fell, and the suspicion that David either engineered or benefited from the removal of Saul's line is understandable given what Shimei knows.
+The deaths of Saul's seven grandsons in 2 Samuel 21:1-9 had not yet occurred, but Abner and Ish-bosheth were dead, and the Saulide line had already been diminished.
+Shimei gives voice to what many in Benjamin likely felt.

-אִישׁ הַדָּמִים — "man of bloods" — the Hebrew uses the plural of דָּם ("blood"), suggesting not one act of violence but a pattern of bloodshed.
-This is not merely a reference to Uriah (though that would have been known), but to all the deaths Shimei attributes to David's rise: Saul, Jonathan, Abner, Ish-bosheth.
-The accusation has more texture than simple slander — it represents a coherent (if not fully accurate) political narrative from a member of the displaced dynasty.
+אִישׁ הַדָּמִים — "man of bloods" — uses the plural of דָּם ("blood"), suggesting not a single act of violence but a pattern of bloodshed.
+This is not merely a reference to Uriah, though that may have been known, but to all the deaths Shimei connects to David's rise: Saul, Jonathan, Abner, and Ish-bosheth.
+The accusation is more than slander; it reflects a coherent, if not fully accurate, political reading from a member of the displaced dynasty.

-Abishai son of Zeruiah and his brother Joab represent a consistent posture throughout the David narrative: always the sword, always the immediate violent response.
-David consistently rebukes them.
-Here he says, "What have I to do with you, sons of Zeruiah?" — a distancing formula that marks their instinct as alien to his own.
+Abishai son of Zeruiah and his brother Joab represent a recurring posture in the David narrative: the sword first, the immediate violent response.
+David repeatedly rebukes them.
+Here he says, "What have I to do with you, sons of Zeruiah?" — a distancing formula that marks their instinct as foreign to his own.
 In 2 Samuel 3:39 David says, "I am this day weak, though anointed king, and these men, the sons of Zeruiah, are too harsh for me."
-He cannot control Joab and Abishai, but he refuses to become them.
+He cannot fully control Joab and Abishai, but he refuses to become like them.

-David's theological reasoning in verses 10–12 is the spiritual high point of the chapter.
-He says: "If he curses because the LORD has said to him, 'Curse David,' who shall say, 'Why have you done so?'"
-This is not fatalism; it is a mature distinction between divine permission and divine endorsement.
-God permits Shimei to curse without endorsing the content of the curses.
-David submits to the experience — accepts the stones and the humiliation — without accepting Shimei's verdict on his character.
-He simply does not know whether the curses are true, and does not defend himself.
+David's reasoning in verses 10–12 carries much of the chapter's weight.
+He says, "If he curses because the LORD has said to him, 'Curse David,' who shall say, 'Why have you done so?'"
+This is not fatalism but a distinction between divine permission and divine endorsement.
+God may permit Shimei to curse without endorsing what Shimei says.
+David submits to the experience, accepting the stones and humiliation, without accepting Shimei's verdict on his character.
+He does not know how much truth his suffering may expose, and so he does not defend himself.

 "Perhaps the LORD will see my affliction" (v.
-12) — אוּלַי יִרְאֶה יְהוָה בְּעֵינִי — the word אוּלַי, "perhaps," is important.
+12) — אוּלַי יִרְאֶה יְהוָה בְּעָנְיִי — contains a well-known Ketiv/Qere variant: the written text (ketiv) reads בְּעֵינִי ("my eye"), while the marginal reading (qere) has בְּעָוְנִי ("my iniquity").
+Many English translations follow a third reading, בְּעָנְיִי ("my affliction"), which best fits the context of David's suffering.
+The word אוּלַי, "perhaps," matters.
 David does not presume on divine compassion.
-He holds open the possibility — "perhaps God will see and repay good" — without claiming it as a certainty.
-This is the same "who knows?" posture we saw in 2 Samuel 12:22, when he fasted for the dying child: "Who knows whether the LORD will be gracious to me?"
-Uncertainty held in faith is a recurring mark of David's mature spirituality.
+He leaves open the possibility that God will see and repay with good, without claiming that outcome as certain.
+This is the same "who knows?" posture found in 2 Samuel 12:22, when he fasted for the dying child: "Who knows whether the LORD will be gracious to me?"
+Uncertainty held in faith is a recurring mark of David's spirituality.

-The scene of Shimei throwing stones and dust as David and his party march along the valley road while Shimei keeps pace on the ridge above is visually arresting.
-The great king of Israel, the man after God's own heart, the conqueror of Jerusalem — pelted with rocks and dust by a Benjamite on a hillside, refusing to lift a hand.
-He endures it.
-David's forbearance here is answered in 2 Samuel 19:16-23, when Shimei comes to meet the returning David with a thousand Benjamites and begs forgiveness.
+The scene is striking: Shimei throws stones and dust from the ridge above while David and his party move along the valley road below.
+The king of Israel is pelted by a Benjamite on a hillside, yet refuses to raise a hand against him.
+David's forbearance here is answered in 2 Samuel 19:16-23, when Shimei meets the returning David with a thousand Benjamites and begs forgiveness.
 David again restrains Abishai and spares Shimei.
-The arc from abuse to mercy is one of the most complete in the narrative.
+The narrative moves from abuse to mercy.

 Interpretations

 David's statement that the LORD "told" Shimei to curse him (v.
 11) raises the question of divine causation and human responsibility.
-The Reformed tradition reads this as reflecting a robust understanding of divine providence — even sinful human actions occur within God's sovereign permission, and David recognizes that nothing happens outside the divine will.
-Shimei's curse, though morally wrong and factually debatable, is within the scope of what God has permitted to come upon David as discipline.
-The Arminian reading is similar in practical terms: God can use even sinful human speech for his disciplining purposes, without being the author of the sin.
-Both traditions agree that David's response is not passive fatalism but active faith — choosing not to resist what God may be using, while holding open the possibility that God will vindicate him.
+The Reformed tradition reads this as an expression of divine providence: even sinful human actions occur within God's sovereign permission, and David recognizes that nothing falls outside the divine will.
+Shimei's curse, though morally wrong and factually debatable, lies within what God has permitted to come upon David as discipline.
+The Arminian reading is similar in practice: God can use even sinful human speech for discipline without becoming the author of sin.
+Both traditions agree that David's response is not passive fatalism but active faith, choosing not to resist what God may be using while still leaving open the possibility that God will vindicate him.

 Hushai Enters Absalom's Court; Ahithophel's Counsel (vv.
 15–23)